-Relative to the Year 1 and 2 results, the gill netting method employed in Years 3 and 4 (2015 and 2016) has proved much more effective for capturing target species, particularly gwenis and bull trout, and will be much better suited for establishing an annual index of abundance for target species that can be compared across the duration of the program.
-Since this method for the annual population index of target species has only been employed for two years, it is not possible to determine whether the selected alternative has an effect on the abundance and diversity of fish populations in Seton Lake.
+Relative to the Year 1 and 2 results, the gill netting method employed in Years 3, 4 and 5 (2015 to 2017) has proved much more effective for capturing target species, particularly gwenis and bull trout, and will be much better suited for establishing an annual index of abundance for target species that can be compared across the duration of the program.
+Since this method for the annual population index of target species has only been employed for three years to-date, it is not possible to determine whether the selected alternative has an effect on the abundance and diversity of fish populations in Seton Lake at this point.

 Once a consistent set of data are collected across the upcoming years of this monitoring program, it will be possible to evaluate potential patterns in the annual catch rates between lakes and sections within each lake across years to determine what effect the selected alternative is having on fish populations in Seton Lake.
 Size and age distribution metrics will also be tracked such that any potential correlations with Carpenter diversion operations can be assessed.
-For every year going forward, the plan is to maintain the sampling methods and effort employed in Year 4 (2016) to ensure the direct comparability of results across years, within the limits of our control.
+For every year going forward, the plan is to maintain the sampling methods and effort to ensure the direct comparability of results across years, within the limits of our control.

 Gwenis continued to be the best-suited resident species for trend monitoring in Seton Lake for the following reasons: a) their ecological and social value in this context, b) the fact that they carry out their entire life cycle within the lake, and c) their potential for response to diversion effects.
 In addition, the Seton and Anderson populations may not mix such that the indices of abundance and size, etc. may specifically link to the conditions within the respective lake where they reside.

 Due to their importance as a top predator species, and direct interaction with gwenis as a prey species in both lakes, bull trout are considered the next most important of the target resident species to directly monitor as a part of this program.
 However, it's important to acknowledge that the bull trout in these lakes are adfluvial, and evidence suggests that they are migratory: opportunistically moving out of, and back into, Seton Lake according to where feeding opportunities are throughout the system at different times of year, or either lake for spawning purposes.
 Bull trout may move between Seton and Anderson lakes as well, but sample sizes have been limited for detecting these movements to-date.
-Because bull trout have a propensity to access habitats and resources outside of the study area as needs dictate, changes or differences in abundance or life history characteristics for this species may be less directly linked to impacts associated with the Carpenter diversion operations.
+Three bull trout that had been captured and tagged in Year 4 (2016) were recaptured in Year 5 (2017), but each of these fish were in the same lake as their original capture event, and 2 of them were recaptured in the exact same locations.
+Nonetheless, because bull trout have a propensity to access habitats and resources outside of the study area as needs dictate, changes or differences in abundance or life history characteristics for this species may be less directly linked to impacts associated with the Carpenter diversion operations.